A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 In the morning, make your way to the traditional Asakusa district and one of Tokyo’s most famous temples, Senso-ji.
 As one of the main tourist areas in Tokyo, this area gets busy!
 So it’s a good activity to do earlier in the day, although many of the shops won’t open until 10am.

-You’ll begin by stepping through the large Kaminarimon lantern gate, marking the entrance to Senso-ji temple and leading into Nakamise Shopping Street.
+You’ll begin by stepping through the large Kaminarimon lantern gate, marking the entrance to Senso-ji temple and leading to Nakamise Shopping Street

 Nakamise Shopping Street jam-packed with people